Getting Your Ph.D. in Nursing

-Curriculum for a Ph.D. in Nursing program is research-focused, with coursework in advanced scientific research principles, data analysis and statistical measurement.
+The curriculum for a Ph.D. in Nursing program is research-focused, with coursework in advanced scientific research principles, data analysis, and statistical measurement.
 Ph.D. programs generally culminate in a dissertation and original research project.
 As an example of Ph.D. curriculum, below is a selection of courses offered by the Medical University of South Carolina as part of their online Ph.D. in Nursing Science program:

 - Advanced Quantitative Research Methods

 - Qualitative Research Methods